vsoch/containertree/README.md

 }
 ```

-Note that the above for container-diff is currently opened as a PR, so
+Note that the above for container-diff is currently opened as a pull request, so
 you should soon be able to use the uri `GoogleContainerTools/container-diff@master`.
 If you have any questions, please [open up an issue](https://www.github.com/vsoch/containertree)